Clarinet players from Stadler to Fröst

 Martin Fröst

-Today the swedish clarinetist Martin Fröst (www.martinfrost.se) is definitely the most unconventional international wind players.
-On the one hand he is a gifted solo clarinet player, who frequently tours with excellent orchestras like the German Chamber Philharmony Bremen, the Camerata Salzburg or the Hamburg Symphonics.
+Today the swedish clarinettist Martin Fröst (www.martinfrost.se) is definitely the most unconventional international wind players.
+On the one hand he is a gifted solo clarinet player, who frequently tours with excellent orchestras like the German Chamber Philharmonics Bremen, the Austrian Camerata Salzburg or the Hamburg Symphonics.
 But since there is a number of brilliant soloist out there, this would not be sufficient to establish yourself in this time.
 Fröst has therefore invested the price money he won in a competition into an unusual composition that combines modern music with dance and acting elements (you find the video at his home page).
-This makes performances by Fröst interesting for a wide audience, and that again translates into sold tickets which is an important factor for every orchestra that may engage him as a solo clarinetist.
+This makes performances by Fröst interesting for a wide audience, and that again translates into sold tickets which is an important factor for every orchestra that may engage him as a solo clarinettist.

-Benny Goodman
+Jazz: Benny Goodman

-Giora Feidman
+Klezmer: Giora Feidman

 Giora Feidman has his roots in the jewish Klezmer tradition.
 He plays an important part in the renaissance of that style, especially when he appeared in some movies as jewish klezmer clarinet player.